HaraldWik/numz/README.md

 ## Feature requests

-Feel free to make feature requests; I always want to what can be improved.
+Feel free to make feature requests; I always want to know what can be improved.

 But I won’t create hyper-specific features, nor will I implement algorithms.